Special Leave Accrual (SLA)

-Soldiers may continue to qualify for the 120-day requirement when hospitalized outside of the hostile fire area.
-Qualification is based on continued eligibility of hostile fire or imminent danger pay.
+Soldiers may continue to qualify for the 120-day requirement for up to 90 days when hospitalized outside of the hostile fire area.
+Qualification is based on continued eligibility for hostile fire or imminent danger pay.

 SLA authorizes Soldiers to carry forward up to 120 days of leave at the end of a FY (60 days normal leave plus 60 days special leave).
 Accrued SLA must be used before the end of the fourth fiscal year after the fiscal year in which the qualifying service ended.
 A portion of the leave balance that exceeds 60 days regardless of whether or not the Soldier was assigned to a designated activity cannot be approved.